COSIMA/make_rhuss/README.md

 JRA55-do specific humidity file.
 Currently this is setup to convert only the RYF 1990-1991 file, but is easy to generalise.

+The "main" branch will work with JRA55 v1.4 data.
+The "jra55_v1-3" branch will work with JRA55 v1.3 data.

 Usage:

 On an interactive job on Gadi: